se-edu/learningresources/contents/ai/ml.md

 ![bar_chart](https://upload.wikimedia.org/wikipedia/commons/3/35/Incarceration_Rates_Worldwide_ZP.svg)
 (image from wikipedia)

 Assume that the above barchart indicates the number of data points present for each country in the data.
-The number of data points for United States is much larger than that of Japan, clearly indicating the presence of class imbalance.
-The importance of identifying class imbalance is highlighted in the next phase.
+The number of data points for United States is much larger than that of Japan.
+Class imbalance is present.

+Class imbalance is known to negatively impact model performance.
+One easy remedey is oversampling the classes with fewer instances during training, up till the point where datapoints from each class has the same probability of being picked.
+This [paper](https://arxiv.org/abs/1710.05381v1) details oversampling and other methods for tackling class imbalance when using Convolutional Neural Networks.
+The literature review section in the paper also links to techniques effective on other machine learning algorithms.

 ### Partitioning of Data
 Data is usually split into 3 sets, the training set, validation set and test set.